 CrockPot Salsa Pork Chops with Cumin, Garlic, and Lime

 CrockPot Salsa Pork Chops with Cumin, Garlic, and Lime simmer in the slow cooker while you’re busy doing other things!
 Salsa Pork Chops are low-carb, gluten-free, low-glycemic, dairy-free, and South Beach Diet friendly, and with the right salsa this could be Paleo or Whole 30.
-Use the Diet-Type Index to find more recipes like this one.
+Use Slow Cooker Recipes to find more recipes like this one.

 When I first tried this recipe for CrockPot Salsa Pork Chops, I made the recipe twice to try to get a better photo, and in both cases I wasn’t completely satisfied with the photos.
 However, I was completely happy with these tender Southwestern-flavored pork chops in a sauce that was just slightly spicy.
 Even though the sauce kind of ran out over the plate on this latest photo of this dish, I’m happier with it, and I promise this is an easy slow cooker meal that will make you happy as well.

 I adapted this recipe from one found in Not Your Mother’s Slow Cooker Recipes for Two, a book with recipes designed for small slow cookers and that serve two people.
 I chose to double the recipe for four servings, but if you’re interested in slow cooker recipes that don’t serve a crowd, this book has a lot of good ideas.
 (And it’s a very old book, so you can follow that link and buy it very cheaply at Amazon.com.)